FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 2) Master station register information:The master station register information includes type (DI, DO, AI, AO), address number, name and address value (DI, AI type cannot be input), and can be edited and deleted.

  - Master station register type: DI, DO, AI (unsigned, signed, floating point), AO (unsigned, signed, floating point)

+     + Unsigned: 0~65535, the number is 16
+     + Signed: -32767~32768, the number is 16
+     + Floating point type: up to three decimal places, the number is 32

-   - Address number: integer type For example: 2000,
+ - Address number: integer type For example: 2000
  - Master station register name: Register_1, cannot have the same name, up to 128 master station registers
  - Address value: Integer type.
-DI and AI types cannot be input.
+DI and AI types cannot be input

 .. image:: teaching_pendant_software/233.png
    :width: 6in